 In the following video, Alex Hogan with Stat interviews a former addict who provides a description of his fentanyl withdrawal and how it affects the body.

-Going through fentanyl addiction withdrawal cold turkey is extremely dangerous.
+Going through fentanyl withdrawal cold turkey is extremely dangerous.
 If fentanyl use is suddenly ended, the functions of the lungs and heart can drop significantly which can lead to increased blood pressure, heart attack, or stroke.

 Typically, fentanyl withdrawal symptoms treatment includes assistance from medications such as buprenorphine, naltrexone, or methadone at a medical fentanyl detox facility.
 Drugs such as these bind to the same brain receptors to reduce cravings and symptoms.
 Essentially, an individual is weaned off fentanyl with non-euphoric medications that trick the brain.